Strata Title and Body Corporate — Federal Aspects in Australia

 What is this right?

-Tax deductions: Owners of investment units can claim strata levies (both administrative and capital works fund contributions) as a tax deduction under the Income Tax Assessment Act 1997.
-Capital works deductions are available at 2.5% per year over 40 years for buildings constructed after 15 September 1987.
+Tax deductions: Investment-unit owners can claim strata levies — both administrative and capital works fund contributions — under the Income Tax Assessment Act 1997.
+Capital works deductions run at 2.5% per year over 40 years for buildings constructed after 15 September 1987.

-GST: Strata levies on residential lots are generally GST-free.
-However, if a body corporate earns income from commercial activities (e.g., renting common property to a telco), it may need to register for GST once turnover exceeds $75,000 per year.
+GST: Levies on residential lots are generally GST-free.
+But if the body corporate earns commercial income (e.g., letting common property to a telco for an antenna), GST registration kicks in once turnover crosses $75,000 per year.

-ASIC regulation: Some large strata or serviced-apartment schemes are classified as managed investment schemes under the Corporations Act 2001 and must be registered with ASIC.
-This is common in hotel-style strata and holiday-letting pools.
-If your scheme is ASIC-registered, you have additional rights to financial statements, member votes, and an independent compliance plan.
+ASIC regulation: Larger strata or serviced-apartment schemes can fall within the managed investment scheme rules under the Corporations Act 2001, requiring ASIC registration.
+Hotel-style strata and holiday-letting pools are the usual examples.
+If yours is ASIC-registered, you get the protections — financial statements, member votes, an independent compliance plan.

 When does it apply?